eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 ### Payload-Timeliness Committee (PTC)

-The Payload-Timeliness Committee (PTC) proposal is a design for enshrining Proposer-Builder Separation (ePBS) within the Ethereum protocol.
-It represents an evolution of the mechanism to determine block validity and includes a subset of validators who vote on the timeliness of a block's payload[^7].
+The Payload-Timeliness Committee (PTC) proposal is a design for enshrining PBS (ePBS) within the Ethereum protocol.
+It represents an evolution of the mechanism to determine block validity and includes a subset of validators who vote on the timeliness of a block's payload[^7][^12].

 #### High-Level Overview